stomp-js/stomp-js.github.io/_faqs/general-can-these-libraries-be-used-with-es6-or-typescript.md

 Yes.

-These libraries are released as [UMD](https://github.com/umdjs/umd).
+From 2023, these libraries are distributed as Javascript modules as default.
-This should allow these modules to be used as JavaScript on web page as well as from variety of module systems.
+These can be used with `import`.

 All these libraries have been developed in TypeScript and type definition files are included in releases.

-In the bundle, ESM5 and ESM6 variants are also included, which can be used as alternatives.
+In addition, a UMD bundle is included to be used as a html script tag.